Home Health Inspired from Within: Personal Trainer Venus Washington Gets Both Mind and Body...

 “All I had was my certification and skills so I was going to every gym in Madison.
 I went to every gym to apply, did not get hired,” Washington says.

-She could not even find a part-time position so she decided to launch her training career as an independent consultant.
-Washington began relying on her personal network, contacting people she knew, and visiting individuals’ homes for training sessions.
+She could not even find a part-time position, so she decided to launch her training career as an independent consultant.
+Washington began relying on her personal network, contacting people she knew, and visiting individuals’ homes for training sessions, offering services like a home personal trainer.
+This allowed her to build strong client relationships and provide personalized fitness guidance in the comfort of their own homes.

 “I did that for a little bit but was not charging enough because first off, you don’t know,” she says.